 - What each shareholder is required to contribute, including non-cash contributions

 - Who gets paid, how much, and when?
-Salaries vs Allowances
+Salaries vs Allowances and Dividends

 - Re-investment and distribution decisions